ljkrajewski/textgen-code/tests/01-integration.md

        create_database()
        query_database()
    ```

-   This test uses SQLAlchemy (assuming you're using a Flask application with an SQLAlchemy database) to interact with the database and verify that user data can be retrieved correctly.

 These examples demonstrate how to perform integration tests for different components of a system, including web applications, APIs, and database interactions.
 Keep in mind that you'll need to adapt the code to fit your specific application and testing framework.